nicoleepp/nicoleepp/README.md

 Hi there 👋 I'm Nicole.
-I'm currently at [Scribd](https://github.com/scribd), focused on building infrastructure and tooling to support engineering productivity.
+I'm currently at [Scribd](https://github.com/scribd), focused on increasing engineering productivity through my work on developer platform and tools.

 <!--
 **nicoleepp/nicoleepp** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.